nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Validator

-A script that is used to ensure that the transactions created by the generators are valid.
-Validators are scripts that run in CKB-VM as either lock scripts or type scripts.
+A Script that is used to ensure that the transactions created by the generators are valid.
+Validators are Scripts that run in CKB-VM as either Lock Scripts or Type Scripts.

 #### See Also